-If you have been injured in an auto accident – or if you have lost a loved one to a deadly traffic crash, contact a Columbia SC personal injury lawyer at Chappell, Smith & Arden for clear answers about your recovery options, as well as effective legal advocacy moving forward.
+If you have been injured in an auto accident – or if you have lost a loved one to a deadly traffic crash, contact a Columbia SC personal injury lawyer at Chappell Smith & Arden, P.A. for clear answers about your recovery options, as well as effective legal advocacy moving forward.

 While we are fully aware that no amount of compensation can ever replace a loved one (or make up for permanent injuries), our lawyers also understand that financial recoveries can be integral to helping survivors heal and move on to a brighter future.

-Call our firm at (800) 531-9780 or email us via the contact form on this page to set up a free, no obligations initial consult with one of our lawyers.
+Call our firm at 866-881-8623 or contact us online to set up a free, no obligations initial consult with one of our lawyers.
 During this meeting, you can find out more about your rights, your potential case, and how we can help you.